Suunto Vertical Solar vs Garmin Instinct 2X Solar

 Which one is better?

-The Suunto Vertical Solar is the better buy for most people - its 60 days of battery life crushes the Garmin's limited options.
-That said, grab the Garmin Instinct 2X Solar if you need a built-in flashlight for safety - it's lighter at 2.4oz and comes with unique utility features.
+The Suunto Vertical Solar is the better buy for most people—its 85 hours of GPS battery life crushes the Garmin's 60 hours.
+That said, grab the Garmin Instinct 2X Solar if you want a lighter watch with a built-in LED flashlight—it's lighter.

 Who should buy each?

-Choose the Suunto Vertical Solar if: you need 60 days of battery life, want free offline maps, or prefer military-grade durability.
+Choose the Suunto Vertical Solar if: you need 85 hours of GPS battery life, you want detailed offline maps for navigation, or you prioritize rugged durability.

-Choose the Garmin Instinct 2X Solar if: you want a built-in LED flashlight, need potentially unlimited battery life, or prefer a lighter watch.
+Choose the Garmin Instinct 2X Solar if: you prefer a lighter watch, you want a built-in LED flashlight for safety, or you need a more budget-friendly option with basic navigation.
 (2.36 oz weight, 64 GB storage)

 Conclusion